Aircraft IT OPS Issue 67: Q1 2026

 HOW THE SOLUTION WORKS

 When we receive a NOTAM, we copy and paste it into the system, which automatically redirects NOTAM information, such as airport or effective date.
-When you click the map tab, the obstacles are visualized automatically, and the distance is measured in a few seconds.
-For timing departure cases, it was very complicated, but now we just paste the NOTAM and the evaluation process is completed in less than one minute.
+On the system, when you click the map tab, the obstacles are visualized automatically, and the distance is measured in a few seconds.
+For turning departure cases, the process was very complicated, but now we simply paste the NOTAM and the evaluation process is completed.
 We have reduced a lot of our workload and minimized the amount of manual work required.

 Obstacle data management

 We also implemented a function to evaluate the obstacle vertically.
-On the left side of figure 9, we assume that there are four buildings in the take-off path area, and the third obstacle is lower than the second obstacle.
-In this case, as there is no impact on takeoff performance, we don’t have to reflect the second obstacle on the ESV (Expanded Service Volume) / EFB database and we can reduce the number of updates needed.
+For example, on the left side of figure 9, we assume that there are four buildings in the take-off path area, and the third obstacle is lower than the second obstacle.
+In this case, as there is no impact on takeoff performance by the third obstacle, we don’t have to reflect the third obstacle on the EFB database and we can reduce the number of updates of the EFB database.
 This helps us to improve operational efficiency.
 The right side of figure 9 shows that when the obstacles are small and below a 1.2 percent slope, then they can be removed as well.

 Figure 9

-Obstacle data is usually published in AIP (Aeronautical Information Publications) and Norton, and, in Japan, it is published in KML (Keynote Markup Language) and Excel files as shown in figure 10.
-The system automatically detects and locates the position of the obstacle, evaluates the obstacle, and removes any that are outside the takeoff path area.
+Obstacle data is usually published in AIP (Aeronautical Information Publications) and NOTAMs.
+In Japan, obstacles are published in KML (Keyhole Markup Language) and Excel files as shown in figure 10.
+We developed the system so that it can automatically detect and locate the position of the obstacle, evaluate the obstacle, and remove any that are outside the takeoff path area by uploading the KML files.

 Figure 10

 We can also see how many obstacles are listed.
 On the right side of figure 11, the red icons mean a new NOTAM has been input by OCC and has to be checked by our flight operation engineers.
 When the flight operation engineers complete the evaluation, we change the icon to green.
-Using this function, we can see the status of a process and it is easier to communicate this with each other.
+Using this function, we can see the status of a process and it is easier to communicate with OCC and Flight Operations engineers.

 Figure 11